bagwanpankaj/humongous/README.markdown

 ## Support

 Currently it only supports Ruby version >= 1.8.7.
-Humongous has been tested on MRI 18, MRI 19 and JRuby.
+Humongous has been tested against MRI 18, MRI 19 and JRuby.

 ## TODO's